department-of-veterans-affairs/va.gov-team/products/va-mobile-app/operations/MobileAppSoS-RunningAgenda.md

 ## Notes

 5/31/23
-* Ticket Management - PO approval on closing tickets not yet worked that are 1 year or older (anything older than 6/1/2022)
+* Ticket Management - PO approval on closing tickets not yet worked that are 1 year or older (anything older than 6/1/2022) - Adam
     * A lot has changed in the last 1 year which means they are likely outdated and will need a new ticket created with updated details and information before they can get prioritized
     * Tickets that are closed are still reecords in the system that can be reviewed if needed
     * Goal - establishing such a practice will help keep the board clean by having relevant tickets on the board
     * Expect we will learn as we do this but feel this is a solid first step
+* Sprint Capacity Planning - QA capacity
+    * QA Team is facing over capacity
+    * QA does not have enough capacity to validate all new work and catchup work
+    * Therese reviewed upcoming sprints and increased QA capacity to better align and identified projects with no QA capacity associated with them but anticipate they will
+    * Need to set up a QA sizing process

 5/23/23
 * Sprint 72 Planning [Mobile Team Sprint Planning - Sprint 72.pdf](https://github.com/department-of-veterans-affairs/va.gov-team/files/11554612/Mobile.Team.Sprint.Planning.-.Sprint.72.pdf)